Foucault pendulum: Installations

 There are numerous Foucault pendulums at universities, science museums, and the like throughout the world.
+The Marshall Pendulum in the Eyring Science Center at Brigham Young University is 12.8 m (42 ft) long.
 The United Nations General Assembly Building at the United Nations headquarters in New York City has one.
 The Oregon Convention Center pendulum is claimed to be the largest, its length approximately 27 m, however, there are larger ones listed in the article, such as the one in Gamow Tower at the University of Colorado of 39.3 m.
 There used to be much longer pendulums, such as the 98 m pendulum in Saint Isaac's Cathedral, Saint Petersburg, Russia.

 The experiment has also been carried out at the South Pole, where it was assumed that the rotation of the Earth would have maximum effect.
 A pendulum was installed in a six-story staircase of a new station under construction at the Amundsen-Scott South Pole Station.
 It had a length of 33 m and the bob weighed 25 kg.
 The location was ideal: no moving air could disturb the pendulum.
 The researchers confirmed about 24 hours as the rotation period of the plane of oscillation.